mixerapi/mixerapi.com/docs/index.md

 # MixerAPI / Streamline API Development

+!!! warning ""
+    This is an alpha stage library

-MixerAPI streamlines development of RESTful APIs for your CakePHP project.
-The goal of MixerAPI is to augment your development experience, not change it.
-It's non-opinionated and doesn't expect a developer to conform to a style of development.
-MixerAPI is light on configurations and its component based architecture allows you to pick and choose the functionality you need for developing modern REST/HATEOAS APIs.
+Streamline development of modern RESTful APIs for your teams CakePHP project.
+Designed around a component-based architecture, MixerAPI enables developers to pick and choose the functionality they need for developing REST/HATEOAS APIs.

 !!! note ""
     Check out the live demo and browse the demo source code for examples.